 You should contact your School as early as possible to let them know about your circumstances and how they are affecting your assessments.
-In many cases, it may be possible to offer an extension to deadlines, or take other steps to help mitigate the impact on your performance.
-Where this is not possible, or your performance in assessment has still been significantly affected, we would encourage you to use the Special Circumstances process to tell us about this.
+In many cases, it may be possible to offer an extension to deadlines (a maximum of 7 days can be applied for via the extension process).
+Where this is not possible or where the extension time given is not enough, and where your performance in assessment has still been significantly affected, we would encourage you to use the Special Circumstances process to tell us about this.

 - Select a start date (if you can’t remember the exact date, please provide an approximate date) for when the incident either first occurred, or for when the impact of an ongoing issue increased.

 - Please keep your statement clear and concise.
 If there are multiple events or factors to describe, either go through them in chronological order or separate them under different headings.

 - Please describe how the events described in part one impacted your work.
 We need to know how these circumstances affected your capacity to work, and how this impacted the quality and/or ability to submit the assessment on time if you have submitted at all.

 - Please be clear and specific— if you have multiple events affecting multiple circumstances, describe how each assessment was individually affected, whether you submitted, and if it was late.